-Patients are then categorizing as having asymptomatic severe hypertension, hypertension-urgency and hypertensive-emergency.
+Patients are then categorizing as having asymptomatic severe hypertension, hypertension-urgency, and hypertensive emergency.

 Severe hypertension treatment

-The goal of treatment is to reduce blood pressure in a control, a predictable and safe way to avoid acute coronary, cerebral or renal ischemia (already present then avoid its aggravation).
+The goal of treatment is to reduce blood pressure in control, a predictable and safe way to avoid acute coronary, cerebral or renal ischemia (already present then avoid its aggravation).

 Drugs used for the treatment of hypertensive emergencies are sodium nitroprusside, Labetalol, Nitrates, Hydralazine, Nicardipine, and Esmolol.